Jiří Zídek Sr.

 Jiří Zídek Sr. (8 February 1944 – 21 May 2022) was a Czech professional basketball player and coach.
-At 2.06 m tall, Zídek was a talented center, and is considered by many to be the best Czech basketball player ever.
-He was named the Best Czech Player of the 20th Century.
+At 2.06 m tall, Zídek was a talented center who was named the Best Czech Player of the 20th Century, and was the Czechoslovak League's all-time leading scorer.
 He was also among the 105 nominees to the 50 Greatest EuroLeague Contributors list.
 His son, Jiří "George" Zídek Jr., also won the EuroLeague title with Žalgiris, in 1999.
 To this day, they are the only father and son to have reached a EuroLeague title game as players.
 In 2019, he became the first Czech to be inducted into the FIBA Hall of Fame.

-Playing career

 Club career

 Zídek helped Slavia Prague make it all the way to the EuroLeague's Final in the 1965–66 season.
 He scored 22 points in the final, to lead all scorers, but Simmenthal Milano stood in his way for the EuroLeague crown, winning the game by a score of 77–72.
 Zídek also helped Slavia reach the 1966–67 EuroLeague semifinals, and win the 1968–69 Final of the European-wide secondary level FIBA European Cup Winners' Cup (FIBA Saporta Cup).
 He also starred for Slavia in front of 80,000 fans, in Athens, at the 1967–68 FIBA Saporta Cup Final, against AEK Athens – which was one of the biggest crowds in basketball history.